 The size of a SMSF can also be influenced by the number of fund members – presumably, the more members a SMSF has, the more likely the fund balance will be larger.
 For the record, more than two-thirds (69.2%) of SMSFs have two members, nearly a quarter (22.7%) are single-member SMSFs and 8% of SMSFs have three or four members.

-Another significant trend is that the number of Australians setting up SMSFs is not stalling as predicted by many in the super industry only a few years ago – just under 35,000 new SMSFs were established during the 12 months to September 2013 (35,154 to be precise).
+Another significant trend is that the number of Australians setting up SMSFs is not stalling as predicted by many in the super industry only a few years ago – around 33,000 new SMSFs were established during the 12 months to March 2014 (33,194 to be precise).

-Historically, the high wind-up figures for SMSFs in June of each year were due to individuals realising that running an SMSF was more work than they expected, and so they opted to wind up the fund.
+Historically, and currently, the high wind-up figures for SMSFs in June of each year are due to individuals realising that running an SMSF is more work than they expected, and so they opt to wind up the fund, although some are linked to the death of the last member of an SMSF.
 I find the lower wind-up figures (apart from the 2010 spike) heartening because I interpret this trend as an indication that Australians are doing their research and making an educated choice when deciding whether to set up a SMSF, and whether such a hands-on super fund is appropriate.

 SMSF trustees are getting younger…

 Well over half (58.2%) of SMSF trustees are aged over 55, but the latest statistics reinforce that the dominance by over-55s is slowly changing as younger generations discover the joys (and tribulations) of running their own funds.
-Just under a quarter (24.5%) of new SMSF trustees (for funds established during the September 2013 quarter) are over the age of 55, which obviously means that nearly three-quarters of new SMSF trustees under the age of 55, and a significant 43% are under the age of 45.
+Just over a quarter (25.4%) of new SMSF trustees (for funds established during the March 2014 quarter) are over the age of 55, which obviously means that nearly three-quarters of new SMSF trustees under the age of 55, and a significant 42.4% are under the age of 45.

 Where SMSF trustees live…